Thereโs a waterfall in the Smoky Mountains you can walk behind and it looks like something straight out of a fairy tale

 The Trillium Gap Trailhead is located off the Roaring Fork Motor Nature Trail.
 The Motor Nature Trail is a seasonally open, drivable 5.5-mile one-way loop through the mountains above Gatlinburg.

 Also, the trailhead does offer parking and a bathroom.
 The Grotto Falls parking area can fill quickly.
 And, in the summer, the bathroom can get pretty rank.
-So, it’s an emergency-only situation.
+So, itโs an emergency-only situation.
 If the parking lot is full, there are a couple of pull-offs and more parking spaces as you move down the road.
 You will have to hike back up to the trailhead.
-Also, remember you now must pay to park in the mountains, and you can’t do it on site.
-Be sure to purchase and print your parking pass before getting into the park.
+Also, remember you now must pay to park in the mountains, and you canโt do it on site.
+Be sure to purchase and print your parking pass before getting into the park.ย

+Have you visited Grotto Falls?
+Let us know in the comments and on the socials!
 Are you planning a trip to the Smoky Mountains soon?
 Make sure to check out our coupons page before your trip!